El Segundo, California: Subsidiaries of companies

 Nexon America, the North American branch of Korean online game publisher Nexon Co.
 Ltd. has its offices in El Segundo.

 The North American branch of the Japanese video game publisher and developer Square Enix has its headquarters in El Segundo.

 Due to its proximity to Los Angeles International Airport, El Segundo became the host of several offices of airlines.
 In 1979, the United Airlines Reservation Center, a two-story, $4.5 million, 55000 sqft facility in the International Center, was scheduled to begin construction.
 Austin Co., a firm in Irvine, was to build the facility, which was scheduled for opening in May of that year.
 Japan Airlines operates its United States headquarters, which was moved from New York City to El Segundo in around 2003. at Suite 620 of 300 Continental Boulevard; Cathay Pacific has an office in El Segundo.
 The airline moved its North America headquarters to Greater Los Angeles in 1990, and the headquarters were situated in El Segundo until 2005.

 Air China operates its North American headquarters in the 13000 sqft 2131 East Maple Avenue building, south of LAX, in El Segundo.
 Its current North American headquarters opened with a ribbon cutting ceremony and other festivities on Friday March 26, 2010.
 The call center reservations, marketing, and sales employees all moved into the building.
 The building includes a call center with space for 50 employees; when the building opened, half of the spaces had been filled.

 Air New Zealand operates its United States headquarters in El Segundo.
 Other airlines with offices in El Segundo include Turkish Airlines, Thai Airways, Air Tahiti Nui, Aeroméxico, China Airlines Emirates, EVA Air, and Singapore Airlines.

 Infineon Technologies acquired El Segundo-based company International Rectifier in 2015.

 Parks and recreation

-El Segundo has its own beach, as well as three public pools, two of which are outdoor pools open only during the summer months.
+El Segundo has its own beach, as well as two public pools; both are outdoor pools, one of which is open only during the summer months.
 The El Segundo Parks and Recreation staff are the basis for the hit NBC program Parks and Recreation.
 El Segundo has two full-sized turf fields named Campus El Segundo Athletic Fields, which are open to the public.

+Athletics

+In 2023, El Segundo Little League won the world championship of the Little League World Series, defeating the team from Willemstad, Curaçao in the championship.
+Louis Lappe hit a walk-off home run to win the game, 6–5.
+It was the first championship for a team from California since 2011.

+Theatre and film

+EL Segundo is home to Old Town Music Hall, a 501(c)(3) non-profit organization dedicated to concerts, films from Hollywood’s Golden Age, and silent films, accompanied by a Mighty Wurlitzer organ.